tsuru/tsuru/docs/using/quickstart.rst

 don't need to think about servers at all.
 You:

 - Write apps in the programming language of your choice
 - Back it with add-on resources (tsuru calls these *services*) such as SQL and NoSQL databases, memcached, redis, and many others.
 - Manage your app using the ``tsuru`` command-line tool
 - Deploy code using the Git revision control system

 tsuru takes care of where in your cluster to run your apps and the services they use.
-You can focus on making your apps awesome.
+You can then focus on making your apps awesome.

 Install the tsuru client